crespire/ruby_chess/README.md

 For a rook at d4 with all moves: `Move` would  = [[d5, d6, d7, d8], [e4, f4, g4, h4], [d3, d2, d1], [c4 b4 a4]]`
 Move should start from the cell and go outward.
 I think the array should hold a reference to the cell so we can query the cell for information.

+Each move should contain a list of all the cells we can move to, regardless of if they're occupied or empty.
+The only limit is that the destination must be on the board.

 Secondly, once we have the raw information, we can ask questions about the move itself by asking the cells questions.

 Move.obstructed? - Are there any friendlies on the move?
-Move.hostile? - Are there any captures on the move?
+Move.capture? - Are there any captures on the move?
 Move.valid_moves - Return a list of Cells that piece can actually traverse to in a psuedo-legal way.
+We don't care, at this point, about legal moves, just moves we can actually make.

 // Move.restricted? - Does this move have a capture and a friendly?
 I don't think asking if a single move is restricted is helpful.